 Blackpool South Shore at its southernmost end

-Enjoy a walk along the wide promenade.
-It’s a perfect place to take your dog for a walk – maybe you’d prefer to jog or ride a bike.
+It’s a perfect place to take your dog for a walk – or maybe you’d prefer to jog or ride a bike.
 It’s a great public open space for everyone to enjoy at any time of the year.

 Have a look around in this short video clip.
 It was filmed in December and as you can see, the middle of Winter can be just as beautiful as summer!

 There’s plenty of space for everyone, it’s a safe place for children to run off their steam and it’s very flat too.
 You’ll be pleased to know that there aren’t any big hills to navigate!
 It’s a broad promenade walkway, with seating places and shelters for you to enjoy.
 Take in the spectacular views.